 Prior to initiating a grievance as outlined in this procedure, students should use the identified organizational levels of management of supervision to resolve their concerns.
 Current and former students and student applicants are expected to communicate their complaints or concerns first to their instructor and then, if the matter remains unresolved, to the department head.
+If the grievance is with another student, the complaints or concerns should be communicated to a counselor in Student Services.
 The College understands, however, that there are circumstances where it is appropriate for a party to skip a level in the aforementioned chain of command and present the grievance at a higher level.